wangziqi2013/wangziqi2013.github.io/_posts/2020-12-27-strand-consistency.markdown

 be persisted in parallel before the sfence instruction due to the property of most NVM-related workloads.
 Current commercial NVM devices usually have a few persistence buffers internally, which supports multiple concurrent operations for better throughput.

+To address the above issues, this paper proposes strand persistency model, which relaxes some overly restricted ordering requirements in today's persistence model, and enables a new programming model for writing NVM applications.
+In the conventional persistence model, the execution or stores and cache line write backs are divided into "epochs" by the store fence instructions.
+Store operations in the same epoch are unordered, but store operations on different epochs are guaranteed to be in the program order.